-The following summarizes hydrologic monitoring activities during Third Quarter 2020, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during Fourth Quarter 2021, related to the Coso Operating Company's (COC) Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 5.83 billion gallons of groundwater (17,901 acre-feet) have been pumped from the Hay Ranch North and South production wells through September 16, 2020, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
-Totalizers indicate approximately 67.1 Acre-feet (AF) of groundwater were pumped from the Hay Ranch wells from June 17 to September 16, 2020. - During Third Quarter 2020, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Third Quarter 2020 groundwater monitoring data and using the updated Maximum Allowable Pumping amounts and Trigger Levels (effective June 1, 2017), the water level measured at the Lego Well (RV-140) and LLR North (RV-180) were measured in exceedance of their Trigger Levels in July, August and September 2020.
-The water level at the Cinder Road (RV-150) was measured in exceedance of its trigger level in July and September 2020.
-There were no other Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the Third Quarter 2020.
-No action is required, other than notification, unless two triggers are exceeded by 0.25 feet or more. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
-These samples were analyzed for Total Dissolved Solids (TDS).
-None of these samples exceeded "Threshold Requiring Action" levels.
-No sample was collected from the Hay Ranch South Well as it was not operating during the monitoring event. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
-Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - On November 27, 2018, ICWD granted COC an extension to pump the remaining 1,936 AF (permitted volume remaining from the current and previous pumping periods) from November 14, 2018 until May 31, 2021.
-Other conditions of the CUP remain unchanged, including a maximum annual pumping rate of 1,611 AFY.
+A total of approximately 18,006 acre-feet have been pumped from the Hay Ranch North and South production wells through December 15, 2021, in compliance with Inyo County Water Department's (ICWD) Hay Ranch CUP.
+Totalizers indicate approximately 6 acre-feet of groundwater were pumped from the Hay Ranch wells from to September 15 to December 15, 2021. - During Fourth Quarter 2021, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley generally following the schedule established by the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Fourth Quarter 2021 groundwater monitoring data and using the Maximum Allowable Pumping amounts and Trigger Levels there were no Trigger Levels or Maximum Acceptable Drawdown levels exceeded during the Fourth Quarter 2021. - A quarterly groundwater sample was collected from the Little Lake Ranch North well.
+The collected sample was analyzed for Total Dissolved Solids (TDS).
+The sample did not exceed "Threshold Requiring Action" levels.
+No sample was collected from the Coso Junction Store #2 well or the Hay Ranch South Well as they were not accessible for sample collection. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and TDS data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
+Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org - Re-evaluation of pumping rates and duration based on an update of the model was conducted by DBS&A in May of 2021.
+Continuation of pumping, at a rate not to exceed 800 acre-feet annually from June 1, 2021 through May 31, 2025, was approved in ICWD's May 28, 2021 letter to COC regarding Conditional Use Permit #2007-003/Coso.
+Drawdown at Cessation of Pumping values as listed in the May 27, 2021 model update report are the new reporting trigger levels for the project.